Erdiko/erdiko/README.md

 **Enterprise Glue**

-Erdiko is an MVC micro framework or better yet, an enterprise Mash-Up framework.
+Erdiko is an MVC micro framework or better yet, an enterprise framework for APIs, lean front-ends and mash-ups.

 Version (SemVer)
 ----------------

-0.8.12
+0.8.14

 Installation
 ------------